 Many of the trade union members she helps are terminally ill, so Lisa aims to secure the maximum amount of compensation in the shortest possible time, while remaining supportive, caring and compassionate towards her clients.
 Lisa handles her cases quickly, efficiently and sensitively.

 Lisa also represents the families of people who have sadly died from asbestos-related disease and uses her natural empathy, skills and legal expertise to help grieving and often distressed families through their ordeal.

-On her days off, Lisa enjoys walking, cycling and days out with her children and family.
+On her days off, Lisa enjoys Zumba, reading and socialising.

 LISA’S CASE EXPERIENCE

 Mesothelioma settlement: Mr Talbot worked for ICI between 1945 and 1981 and developed mesothelioma after being exposed to asbestos without protection.
 Lisa secured a six-figure settlement.